bagridag/RealTime3DPoseTracker-OpenPose/README.md

 12) Change the installation folder under build/cmake_install.cmake using gedit to the install folder that you previously created such as: set(CMAKE_INSTALL_PREFIX "/home/burcak/Desktop/openpose/install")
 13) If  you get access errors, just change the permissions to the file as: chmod 777 “fileName”
-14) Back to the terminal and : cd build/ and then sudo make install
+14) Back to the terminal and :
+	- cd build/
+and then:
+	- sudo make install
 15) Copy the MODELS folder in OpenPose root directory to this INSTALL folder.
 If  you get access errors, just change the permissions to the file as: chmod 777 “folderName”
 16) Set an environment variable named OPENPOSE_ROOT pointing to the openpose INSTALL folder.
 17) Install python3.5 and pip3.